matteocolombo-dev/Survey-Form-Project/README.md

 This project is part of the **Responsive Web Design Certification** by [freeCodeCamp](https://www.freecodecamp.org/).

-## ⚠️ Legal Notice
+## ⚠️ License and Legal Notice
+This project is licensed under the MIT License.
+See the [LICENSE](https://github.com/matteocolombo-dev/Survey-Form-Project/blob/main/LICENSE) file for details.
 This project was created for educational purposes only, as part of the [freeCodeCamp](https://www.freecodecamp.org/) certification program.

-Some images and/or content used in this project were sourced from the internet and may be subject to copyright.
-I do not claim ownership of them, and this project is **not intended for commercial use**.

-**If there are any copyright concerns, materials will be removed upon request.**

----